doug-leith/appFirewall/README.md

 # AppFirewall

 A free, fully open-source application firewall for macOS 10.13 High Sierra and later.
 Allows real-time monitoring of network connections being made by applications, and blocking/allowing of these per app by user.
-Supports use of hostname lists (Energized Blu etc) to block known tracker and advertising domains for all apps.
-Also allows blocking of all network connections for specified apps, blocking of all connections except for specified whitelisted connections, use of pre-configured lists of connections per app to allow/block etc.
+Supports use of hostname lists ([Energized Blu](https://energized.pro/) etc) to block known tracker and advertising domains for all apps.
+Also allows blocking of all network connections for specified apps, blocking of all connections except for specified whitelisted connections, use of pre-configured lists of connections per app to allow/block etc.   Allows blocking of [Google QUIC](https://en.wikipedia.org/wiki/QUIC) traffic.
+Can encrypt your DNS traffic using [DNS-over-HTTPS](https://en.wikipedia.org/wiki/DNS_over_HTTPS).

 ![Screenshot](https://github.com/doug-leith/appFirewall/raw/master/Screenshot.png)